 Although not found in the rule book, home teams traditionally use the bench or dugout located on the 1st base line (Edmonton has been different than the rest of Alberta).
-Home team takes infield practice 20 min before the game.
-Visiting team takes infield practice 10min before the game.
+The home team takes infield practice 20 min before the game.
+The visiting team takes infield practice 10min before the game.